DerFuchs/magento2-morelayouthandles/README.md

 ```
 5. Clean Caches: `bin/magento cache:clean`

 That's it.
-When the layout handle occurs, Magento will bake in yout layout updates.
+When the layout handle occurs, Magento will bake in your layout updates.

 ## Available Layout Handles